zlatozar/EofFP/Base/Notes.md

+## Design programs

+  The primary strategy for problem solving in the book is via analysis of the _structure of the input_.
+When the input is composite, like a record, the skeleton should name the available fields as likely ingredients of the solution.
+When the input has "mixed data", such as a union type, the skeleton should enumerate the alternatives, leading to a case analysis in the solution.
+When the input is of a recursive type, the skeleton encapsulates _structural recursion_ - a case analysis between the base case and the inductive case, the latter case entailing recursive calls.
+A secondary, more advanced, strategy is to use generative recursion, otherwise known as divide-and-conquer.

+  The next design recipe to consider after structural recursion, in which the shape of the program is determined by the shape of the input, should be structural co-recursion, in which the shape of the program is determined instead by **the shape of the output**.
+  More concretely, a function that generates "mixed output" - whether that is a union type, or simply a boolean—might be defined by case analysis over the output.
+A function that generates a record might be composed of subprograms that generate each of the fields of that record.
+A function that generates a recursive data structure from some input data might be defined with a case analysis as to whether the result is trivial, and for non-trivial cases with recursive calls to generate substructures of the result.

+_There are certain close analogies between the methods used for structuring data and the methods for structuring a program which processes that data._ Hoare

+_Show me your code and conceal your data structures, and I shall continue to be mystified.
+Show me your data structures, and I won’t usually need your code;
+it’ll be obvious._ Eric Raymond

+_program structure should be dictated by the structure of its input and output data streams_

 ## F# specific

 - The `>>` operator composes two functions, so `x |> (g >> f)` **=** `x |> g |> f = f (g x)`.